Gabriel Jacques Surenne: Life

 He appeared in Edinburgh, Scotland around 1816, and became a teacher and prodigious author of French educational textbooks.
 He was a member of the French Grammatical Society and the Scottish Antiquarian Society.

 He was a founding donor and master at the Scottish Military and Naval Academy, an Edinburgh institution 'for training young men, chiefly for the service of the royal and East India Company's services; Surenne also contributed to the various branches of military education such as fortification, military drawing, gun-drill, and military exercises and French language.
 The Academy was closed in the late 19th century.

-He married Sophia Le Cointe on 2nd August 1802 at St James, Picadilly, Westminster, London.
+He married Sophia Le Cointe on 2 August 1802 at St James, Picadilly, Westminster, London.
 This is a large, beautiful light-filled church designed by Sir Christopher Wren.
-His son Daniel Ferdinand Surenne was born in London on 5th July 1803.
-His daughter Elizabeth was born in London on 30th August 1807.
-Elizabeth married Robert Reid, Dental Surgeon on 17th September 1837.
+His son Daniel Ferdinand Surenne was born in London on 5 July 1803.
+His daughter Elizabeth was born in London on 30 August 1807.
+Elizabeth married Robert Reid, Dental Surgeon on 17 September 1837.
 His son, Peter was born in London in 1809, and his last son John Thomas Surenne was born on 4 March 1814 in London.
-On the 27th March Gabriel was listed as a jeweler on John's baptism record and lived in 6 New Court, Fleet Market, City of London, England.
+On 27 March Gabriel was listed as a jeweler on John's baptism record and lived in 6 New Court, Fleet Market, City of London, England.
 In 1826 he lived in 12 George Street, Edinburgh, a solid four-storey building.
 In later life he is listed as living with his wife Sophia and their daughter, Elizabeth Surenne, at 8 Great King Street in Edinburgh's Second New Town, reflecting a fairly noble lifestyle.

 He continued to live at 8 Great King Street with his family including his son Daniel F Surenne (1804-1861) who became an art teacher and portrait painter.
 A second son, became Prof John Surenne.
 John lived at 66 Great King Street where he taught piano to private students.
 He also was engaged by a private school as a music master.
 John was also the organist at the Canongate/Kilwinning Lodge at 23 St John Street, Edinburgh.
 This is the same Lodge previously attended by Robert Burns, the famous Scottish poet.

-On 10th August 1844 Gabriel went to Le Havre, France and returned on 10th August 1844 on board SS Sphinx.
+On 10 August 1844 Gabriel went to Le Havre, France and returned on 10 August 1844 on board SS Sphinx.

 He died at age 79 in Edinburgh on 12 September 1858 of bronchitis and old age.
 His obituary describes him as a particularly kind and gentle disposition.
 He is buried in a northwest section of Dean Cemetery with his wife, Sophia Lecointe.